-Students should frequently check their MyASU account.
+Additionally, time-sensitive information about deadlines, scholarships, jobs, workshops, and events will be sent to current students via an email.
 All ASU students are required to have an active ASU email.
 Students may forward their ASU email to another preferred account.
-It is important to check your ASU email, at a minimum, twice a week, so you do not miss important notices.
+It is important to check your ASU email, at a minimum, twice per week so that you do not miss important notices.
 Arizona State University and the Department of English conduct their business via ASU email only.
-Please ensure to update any important contact information ASU has on file (i.e. new mailing addresses, phone numbers, etc.).
+Graduate students will be added to an email distribution list upon admission.
+Graduate students not receiving emails should contact enggrad@asu.edu to ensure that they are on the email list.
+Additionally, students should check their MyASU account regularly.